Vishnu1426/pes_ram_design_tapeout/README.md

 </details>

 <details>
-  <summary>Running to toolflow</summary>
+  <summary>Running the tool-flow</summary>

-+ Now to run the entire toolflow, come out of openlane and be in your repo's directory.
++ Now to run the entire tool-flow, come out of openlane and be in your repo's directory.
 + Make sure you are in the terminal where you did your `export` commands initially in your `dependencies` folder.
-If you are in a different terminal, do those steps again.
+If you are in a different terminal, do those `export` commands again.
 + Once you are ready in your repo's folder, type the following and replace `<your_design_name>` with your design name what you have given everywhere.
 ```
 time make <your_design_name>